FasterXML/jackson-dataformat-avro/README.md

     <dependency>
       <groupId>com.fasterxml.jackson.dataformat</groupId>
       <artifactId>jackson-dataformat-avro</artifactId>
-      <version>2.1.0-SNAPSHOT</version>
+      <version>2.1.0</version>
     </dependency>

 # Usage

 ## Schema Not Optional

-Avro is strongly Schema based on absolute requires an Avro Schema: there is little metadata in data, so you would NOT be able to know what is inside (even less than with formats like Protobuf that at least use tags for bit of metadata).
+Avro is strongly Schema-based, and all use requires an Avro Schema.
+Since there is little metadata in encoded in Avro data, it is not possible to know anything about structure of data without Schema.

 So the first step is to get an Avro Schema.
 Currently this means that you need to find JSON-based definitions of an Avro Schema, and use standard Avro library to read it in.
 (note: in future we hope to simplify this process a bit).

-One way to do this would be:
+One way to do this is:

     // note: AvroSchema is Jackson type that wraps "native" Avro Schema object: